FlaviusHouk/CBS/Readme.md

 # C Build System

-This is a tool for automatization of build procedure for C projects.
+This is a tool for automation of build procedure for C projects.
 It aims to be lightweight and fast.
 With the minimum of third party dependencies it tries to provide full support for different kinds of projects with a single XML-definition.
 It is inspired by dotnet projects and build tools.

 ## Compiling

-To compile current version of build system its bettter to use build script build.sh.
+To compile current version of build system its better to use build script build.sh.
 It is delete previously compiled binaries and uses make for build.
 In future it will be replaced by CBS.

 ## Usage